tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 Most `Single Record` `Measure` Tests defined in the BDQ standard count the number of `Validation` or `Amendment` Tests with a specified `Response.result` from a `Single Record` Test.

-The response of a `Measure` Test (an instance of a `bdqffdq:MeasureAssertion`) MUST take one of three forms.
+The response of a `Measure` Test (an instance of a `bdqffdq:MeasureResponse`) MUST take one of three forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
 In this case, the `Response.result` MUST be empty.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` are such that the Test cannot be meaningfully run.
 In this case, the `Response.result` MUST be empty.